BlafKing/sd-civitai-browser-plus/README.md

 * Feature: New dropdown with filter settings.
 * Feature: Button to save current filter settings as default. (requires restart)
 * Feature: Tag box can now be typed in to save custom tags.
-* Feature: Delete function removes any unpacked files from zip.
+* Feature: Delete function removes any unpacked files.

 ---
 <h3>v1.13</h3>